1101712/lucid-dreaming-out-of-body-travel/README.md

 The root of this discrepancy was realized upon the discovery that submitting the webpage URL to the validator might include server-side code or other dynamic elements on the webpage, causing a distortion in the validation outcome.

+## Update - Flexbox Styling

+I have made significant changes to the website's layout by implementing CSS Flexbox.
+The changes offer improved responsiveness and a cleaner layout.

+### Changes Include

+1. **Flexbox Layout for Content Sections**: The main content sections of the website now use a Flexbox layout.
+This includes sections with image and text content, providing a flexible and responsive layout.

+2. **Improved Responsiveness**: The previous layout had some issues with responsiveness, particularly on smaller screen sizes.
+With Flexbox, the website now has a truly responsive design that adapts well to all screen sizes.
+The layout adjustments are handled through media queries, offering a mobile-first design approach.

+3. **Alignment Fixes**: In the previous version, there were some alignment issues with images and text on smaller screens.
+These have been corrected in the new Flexbox layout.

 ## Deployment

 The project was deployed to GitHub Pages using the following steps: